arthur7373/linux-training/level3/3-EXAM.md

 ###  Network configuration

-Add second network interface to you VM and configure static IP address `10.10.1.1`, `10.10.2.1`, ... (third number should be your group number)
+Add second network interface to your VM and configure static IP address `10.10.1.1`, `10.10.2.1`, ... (third number should be your group number)

 ###  DNS Server